 Their portfolios are created and based on the ideas of Modern Portfolio Theory, and those proven strategies are the sound basis for a good long term investing portfolio for anyone.

-Their fees are lower than you'd likely see when using a traditonal financial advisor, and are in the range of what other providers charge (although some are lower).
-The fact that they're offering free investment management up to $5,000 account balances and up to a $100 sign-up bonus through our link should give you plenty of time to test the service out, before deciding if you want to use them for the long term.
+Their fees are lower than you’d likely see when using a traditonal financial advisor, and are in the range of what other providers charge (although some are lower).
+The fact that they’re offering a $100 sign-up bonus through our link should give you plenty of time to test the service out, before deciding if you want to use them for the long term.

 I think their service is top notch, and I’d recommend giving them a try.